d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 All the following hyperparameters can be tuned.
 For example, we can increase the number of epochs.
 When `lr_period` and `lr_decay` are set to 50 and 0.1, respectively, the learning rate of the optimization algorithm will be multiplied by 0.1 after every 50 epochs.
-Just for demonstration, we only train one epoch here.
+Just for demonstration, we only train 5 epochs here.

 ```{.python .input}
 devices, num_epochs, lr, wd = d2l.try_all_gpus(), 5, 0.1, 5e-4